Bruce Hall (Australian National University)

-Bruce Hall is a residential college of the Australian National University (ANU), in Canberra, Australia.
-Opened in 1961, the original Bruce Hall was a campus landmark and housed both the first undergraduate hall of residence at the university and the first in Australia to admit both men and women.
+Bruce Hall is a residential college of the Australian National University (ANU) in Canberra, Australia.
+Opened in 1961, the original Bruce Hall was the first undergraduate hall of residence at the university and the first mixed-gender undergraduate residence in Australia.
 The college has produced notable alumni across a range of fields.

-The Hall's motto is "Felix Qui Potuit Rerum Cognoscere Causas" which means "Happy is he who is able to discover the reason for things".
+The Hall's motto is "Felix Qui Potuit Rerum Cognoscere Causas", which means "Happy is he who is able to discover the reason for things".

 In April 2017, following an extended battle against alumni and heritage groups, the ANU obtained final approval for demolition of Bruce Hall's historic buildings.
 Alumni condemned the decision.

-In February 2019 the ANU opened the renewed Bruce Hall alongside a new residence, Wright Hall, both on the site of the original residence.
+In February 2019, the ANU opened the renewed Bruce Hall alongside a new residence, Wright Hall, both on the site of the original residence.

 Description

 Bruce Hall is located on the campus of the Australian National University, along Daley Road, in the Dickson Precinct.
-It currently consists of a seven-storey building containing the Dining Hall, and a separate four-storey Packard Wing housing postgraduates and older undergraduates.
+It currently consists of a seven-storey building containing the Dining Hall and a separate four-storey Packard Wing housing postgraduates and older undergraduates.